 The concerns of this project, particularly the pre-Newtonian view that motion is not simply a state but is always towards a purpose or goal, led me to examine more closely the crucial concept of final causation in philosophy and theology.
 This is the view that goals, ends or purposes are causal.
 For example, the heart beats in order to pump blood around the body or the whale migrates in order to breed.
 The study of final causes or purposiveness in nature is known as teleology, from the Greek ‘telos’ meaning ‘goal’ or ‘end’.
 The view that nature is ordered to certain purposes is central to much ancient Greek natural philosophy, particularly the work of Plato and Aristotle.
 It is also crucial in patristic and medieval Christian theology.
 For Aquinas, for example, every agent acts for an end.
 Identifying the purpose of an action, whether it be a stone falling, a dolphin hunting or a philosopher contemplating, is a basic requirement for explanation.
 It answers the question 'why?'
 In modern philosophy and science it is often thought that final causes or purposiveness might be ascribed to human actions because we are intentional and deliberative - we can decide between different goals and find our way towards those goals when we act.
 But there is much greater scepticism and controversy concerning teleology in wider nature.
 For some thinkers, the idea that there is purposive order in the universe requires an ordering intelligence such as a divine designer.
 This is the basis of the so-called design argument for God's existence, including its latest controversial version known as intelligent design.
 For others, for example the philosopher Thomas Nagel, it is possible to conceive of a purely natural teleology that makes no reference to God.
 Despite our basic intuition that things happen in nature for a purpose, a good number of philosophers and scientists regard teleology as, at best, inadequate or unnecessary in the proper explanation of nature.
 They have a completely different account of causal explanation that makes no reference to purposes or God, but only to the flow of apparently causal events.
 If we are to accept, however, that teleology is restricted to human conscious intention, this leaves us with a niggling question: how does such teleology arise from a fundamentally non-teleological nature?

-In addition to my research in the doctrine of creation, I have published on the relation between theology and philosophy, Augustine of Hippo, the wider thought of Thomas Aquinas, the fifteenth century German Cardinal and philosopher Nicholas of Cusa (1401-1464) and the twentieth century Catholic theologians Henri de Lubac (1896-1991) and Hans Urs von Balthasar (1905-1988).
-In 2009 I co-edited The Radical Orthodoxy Reader with John Milbank and you can listen to me give a brief introduction ot Radical Orthodoxy here..
-A general book on the doctrine of creation, Creation: A Guide for the Perplexed, will be published by Bloomsbury in early 2017.
+As well as my research in the doctrine of creation, I have published on the relation between theology and philosophy, Augustine of Hippo (354-430), the wider thought of Thomas Aquinas (c.1225-1274), the fifteenth century German Cardinal and philosopher Nicholas of Cusa (1401-1464) and the twentieth century Catholic theologians Henri de Lubac (1896-1991) and Hans Urs von Balthasar (1905-1988).
+In 2009 I co-edited The Radical Orthodoxy Reader with John Milbank and you can listen to me give a brief introduction ot Radical Orthodoxy here.

 Prospective Research Students